gqsnt/ruche/README.md

         - Modular components like `MatchFilters`, `Pagination`, `SummonerNav`, and `MatchDetails` for maintainability and reusability.
     - **State Management**
         - Employs context providers and reactive signals for efficient state handling.
-    - **Zero-Copy Serialization**
+    - **Serialization/Deserialization**
-        - Uses Rkyv for efficient data transfer between the backend and frontend, minimizing overhead.
+        - Employs Bitcode, a lightweight serialization library optimized for speed and compression with zstd

 ### Backend